Spectator Guide

 Spots to Watch the Race

-Milford Bridge: From 33, turn right onto 166 or 28S turn left onto 166.
-Pit crews feed paddlers here.
-First pros arrive approx. 10:00AM.
+Milford Bridge: From Route 33, turn right onto 166 or 28S turn left onto 166.
+Pit crews often feed paddlers here.
+First pros arrive approximately 9 to 10 am.

 Emmons Public Boat Launch: Follow Route 7 W. Turn left at red light onto Route 47.
 Turn left onto Stillwater Road.